 Exhibitors included companies from Australia, Austria, Belgium, Canada, Finland, France, Germany, Greece, India, Israel, Italy, Malaysia, Netherlands, New Zealand, Norway, Singapore, Sweden, Switzerland, Taiwan, Thailand, United Kingdom and the United States.

-Key to the visitor program were 32 international delegations from 18 nations, 11 of these from the Indo-Asia-Pacific.
+Key to the visitor program were 66 international delegations.

 The Australian Defence Science and Technology Group (DST Group) hosted the second iteration of its influential Future Land Force Conference (FLFC).